dxrcy/phonet/README.md

 ## Mode

-The mode of a _Phonet_ file can be one of these:
+The mode of a _Phonet_ file may be one of these:

 - _Romanized_: Using `<>` (not `⟨⟩`)
 - _Broad transcription_: Using `//`
 - _Narrow transcription_: Using `[]`

-This can optionally be specified in a file, although it does not add any functionality.
+This may optionally be specified in a file, although it does not add any functionality.

 _Syntax:_